skuro/skuro.github.com/_posts/2012-03-06-spring-surf-clojure-and-alfresco-h2-support-now-in-maven-central.md

 Deploy on Central
 -----------------

-As much as I love [Clojars](http://clojars.org), it sill requires to be manually configured when dealing with a pure Maven build.
+As much as I love [Clojars](http://clojars.org), it still requires to be manually configured when dealing with a pure Maven build.
 Since it's not quite an option to add an artifacts repository for something as small as `h2-support`, I decided to just follow the guidelines for Maven Central sync on